heikkilevanto/beertracker/manual.md

 Before you type anything in the box, it is showing three lines of statistics:
 * How many "standard" drinks you have had today, and how much you paid for them.
-If you didn't have any today, it shows the date when you last had, and the values for that date.
+If you didn't have any today, it shows the weekday when you last had, and the values for that date.
 * Same for the last week, up to and including today.
 Also shows the average "standard" drinks per day, and how many days without any.
 * Same for the calendar month.